vishalrjagan/DifferentialPrivacy/README.md

 		The command <statement> is executed with probability <math_exp> and not executed with probability 1-<math_exp>.
 		Eg: Prob{1/(Exp[eps]+1)} out1 = ! q1;

-NOTE:
+## Note

-1) We don't have assignments of the form var1 = var2 + 3.
-In the arithmetic statement, both the operands must be variables. "var1 = var2 + 3" must be written as "int three; three = 3; var1 = var2 + three;"
+1. We don't have assignments of the form var1 = var2 + 3.
+In the
+   arithmetic statement, both the operands must be variables. "var1 = var2 + 3" must be written as "int three; three = 3; var1 = var2 +
+   three;"
-2) In the entire program, individual tokens must be separated by spaces. i.e., "var=var1+var2;" needs to be written as "var = var1 + var2;"
+2. In the entire program, individual tokens must be separated by spaces. i.e., "var=var1+var2;" needs to be written as "var = var1 + var2;"